 Winter is a beautiful time of year, and if you live in an area with winter weather, you know how exciting the first snowfall of the season can be.
 But while blankets of white snow can change the look of the landscape in drastic ways, winter weather can also bring a few unpleasant surprises with it, such as ice dams.
 Ice dams are common in certain areas, and are essentially a buildup of ice on the roof of a house.
 This ice can build up to be several inches thick, and when it melts and runs downhill, it can cause water damage to your home.
 And, if that happens, the resulting damage can be extensive.

 While you may not be familiar with ice dams and the damage they leave behind, these types of ice issues are one of the most common causes of roof leaks during the winter months.
 Dealing with the repercussions of ice dams can be time-consuming and expensive, so it may benefit you to take precautions to try and avoid the issues caused by ice dams.
 To help, Bankrate compiled some tips for dealing with ice dam problems so that homeowners can maintain peace of mind during the long winter months.
-But even with the best precautions in place, these precautions may not prevent water damage to your home, leaving homeowners to wonder if their homeowners insurance covers ice dam damage?
+But even with the best precautions in place, these precautions may not prevent water damage to your home, leaving homeowners to wonder if their homeowners insurance covers ice dam damage.

 What is an ice dam?

-If you don’t take care of this problem soon after it’s discovered, it will only worsen.
+If you don’t take care of this problem soon after it’s discovered, it will only worsen over time.
 This is because the ice dam will continue to grow in size, further causing serious damage to your property in a short time.

 What causes ice dams?